 - Very Poor: 300 to 579

-Before applying for financing, it would be a good idea to look over your credit report and remove any errors.
-Each year, you can obtain a free copy of each of your credit reports through AnnualCreditReport.com.
-Mistakes happen and they can lower your score enough that you fall into a lower tier.
+Before applying for financing, it is a good idea to look over your credit report and try to resolve any errors.
+Each year, you can obtain a free copy of each of your full credit report through AnnualCreditReport.com.
+Mistakes happen, and they may lower your score enough that you fall into a lower tier.
 If you spot an error, you’ll need to reach out to the credit reporting bureau with supporting documentation to have it removed.
-FICO offers guidelines for this process on its website.
+The FICO website offers guidelines for this process.

 How to Get the Best Auto Loan Rate

-Though credit tiers for auto loans can vary significantly, there are a few general guidelines that can help you get the best possible rate.
+Though credit tiers for auto loans can vary significantly, there are a few general guidelines to follow that can help you get the best possible rate.

-First, understand that you will likely need to have a credit score in the mid-700s to land the best rates in the top tier.
-Car brands set the minimum boundary for their top credit tier differently, but none of them will be lower than 740 or 750.
-If your credit score matches that number or is higher, you can expect to receive the best rates available.
+First, understand that you will likely need to have a credit score in the mid-700s to get the best rates in the top tier.
+Car brands set the minimum boundary for their top credit tiers differently, but all top tiers will likely have a minimum of around 740.
+If your credit score is around this number or higher, you can expect to receive the best rates available.

 Second, if you find that you fall just below a credit tier, ask the dealer if you can be bumped up.
-Sometimes finance departments can grant such a request, especially if you’re able to provide evidence of regular on-time payments.
+Finance departments can typically grant such a request, especially if you’re able to provide evidence of regular on-time payments.

-Finally, if you aren’t satisfied with the rate a dealership offers you, consider financing through a bank or credit union.
+Finally, if you aren’t satisfied with the rate a dealership offers you, consider financing through an external bank or credit union.
 Bank loans can offer more competitive rates than a dealership, which means you could end up with a lower payment each month.
 You can also choose to shop around for third-party preapprovals — which do not require a hard credit pull — and bring your preapproval rates into the dealership.
 If you are able to show proof of being offered a lower rate elsewhere, the finance department at the dealership may be willing to negotiate its rate.